EimantasZilis/Eigen/readme.md

 Two (incomplete) example file formats were put against extensions.py: `Pdf` and `Docx`.
 In order to make software useable with PDF and DOCX formats, implement `read` methods that will read the files and put the data against `raw` attribute.

 Finally, any file extension class must be put against `VALID_EXTENSIONS` variable.
 The rest of the software uses this dictionary to figure out which file extensions are supported and can be processed.

+### Most common words
+Software copiles the list of most commonly used words within supported files.
+It excludes any 'stopwords' which are most common words in English language which appear regardless of the context.
+These are 'I, You, me', etc.

+The list of stopwords were taken from https://gist.github.com/sebleier/554280#gistcomment-2838837 and was hardcoded in stopwords.json.
+If the file with stopwords is not present, it will attempt to use the standard list of stopwords from `nltk.corpus` library